 The incomplete (I) is a temporary grade given only when extenuating circumstances prevent completion of all course work on time.
 To remove an incomplete grade, a student must complete all required work in the course no later than 30 days from the close of the term.
 Failure to do so automatically results in failure in the course.
 Extensions may be given by the course instructor.
-An Incomplete in Process is given for practicum or thesis work that has not been completed by the end of the semester.
+If a student agrees to take an "I" grade, they no longer have the option to drop the course.
+An Incomplete in Process is given for practicum, thesis, or dissertation work that has not been completed by the end of the semester.
 The Incomplete in Process must be completed within six months of the close of the term in which it was given.